rolios/blog/content/posts/2014-06-06-spotify-dbus-shortcut.md

 In *RemoteApplications*, specify the package name, in *Remote object*, the object at top-level of the method you want to use from qdbusviewer, and finally, in *Function*, type the method you want to use.
 You can see the parrallel between qdbusviewer and these settings in the two images below.

 ![PlayPause method, on object org.mrpis.MediaPlayer2](/img/spotify-dbus-shortcut/qdbusviewer3.png)

 ![KDE shortcut settings](/img/spotify-dbus-shortcut/shortcut-settings.png)

 That's it!

-**NB**: *I hesitated to write this post on this blog.
-Making a choice on what to publish is hard: should I write on a specific subject, or anything?
-Should I write only on things that is kind of new, or is it good to write something that everyone can find easily on web?
-Finally, I made a choice regarding these questions: I consider this blog as a logbook.*